Kadaram Kondan Twitter Review: Here’s What The Audiences Feel About The Vikram Movie!

 Riveting Thriller

-This tweet that is in connection with the first half of the Chiyaan Vikram starrer has conveyed that the movie is stylish and gripping.
+This tweet that is in connection with the first-half of the Chiyaan Vikram starrer has conveyed that the movie is stylish and gripping.
 It seems like Ghibran's music has turned out to be a blinder.

 |

-Decent First Half
+Decent First-half

-Most of the tweets that have been coming in has heavily praised Chiyaan Vikram's performances in the film.
-Here is a tweet that has in it that Kadaram Kondan has a decent first half and Chiyaan Vikram scenes offer goosebumps.
+Most of the tweets that have been coming in has heavily praised Chiyaan Vikram's performance in the film.
+Here is a tweet that has says Kadaram Kondan has a decent first-half and scenes revolving Vikram offer goosebumps.

 |

-A Must Watch
+A Must-watch

-Extremely good reports have come in for Kadaram Kondan so far.
-According to the above tweet, the film is a must watch and is an action rollercoaster ride.
+Extremely good reports have come in for Kadaram Kondan, so far.
+According to the above tweet, the film is a must-watch and is an action roller coaster ride.

 |